jainnielyn/100-days-of-code/r3-log.md

 I like creating effecient solutions, or optimizing existing solutions.
 I do not care about front end, or design.
 I guess more on logic.
 Which means... back end.
 As I am now comfortable with Python, will be starting with web developer backend route.
 The other option is creating software (desktop/mobile), but it's a different stack and would set me back.

+Also found [a pretty good guide](https://www.educative.io/blog/web-development-in-python#suited) on what technologies are needed to be a web developer.

 ### R1D3
 Met someone who works in Google.
 He recommended I create a simple chat application using sockets to understand Python more.
 It would be local to my computer.
-Looked up a tutorial and doing this today.
+Looked up a [tutorial](https://realpython.com/python-sockets/) and doing this today.

 ### R1D4